jviteMx/AMDCapstone/README.md

 # AMDCapstone
-This is the capstone pfoject with AMD
+This is the capstone project with AMD